benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- However, shortly after that issue was filed, a kind soul created an "unofficial" React 17 adapter
+- However, shortly after that issue was filed,
+  - A kind soul created an "unofficial" React 17 adapter
   - The intention was for it to be a stopgap adapter until the official one was released
-  - But nearly 2 years and 24 releases later, it's basically become the official React 17 adapter
+  - But nearly 2 years and 24 releases later
+  - It's basically become the _official_ React 17 adapter
+  - I mean... it gets half a million downloads a week
 - I was hesitant to use it when React 17 first came out
-  - But it now gets over 500k weekly downloads!
+  - But so many folks are using it now
-  - I've upgraded some apps w/ Enzyme tests over to it w/o a problem
+  - I've upgraded some apps w/ Enzyme tests over w/o a problem
   - It was just as easy as the main React 17 upgrade
-- Turns out that the unofficial adapter helped prolong Enzyme's end-of-life
+- But it turns out that this unofficial adapter helped prolong Enzyme's end-of-life
-  - A year after releasing the adapter, the maintainer wrote a blog post claiming Enzyme's death
+  - A year after releasing the adapter
+  - The maintainer wrote a blog post claiming Enzyme's death
-  - He regretted publishing the unofficial adapter because it gave devs hope that they could continue to use Enzyme
+  - He even regretted publishing the unofficial adapter...
+  - Because it gave us devs hope that we could continue to use Enzyme
   - When really, the writing was on the wall
-- When the React 18 beta was announced he tried to create a React 18 adapter to get ahead
+- When the React 18 beta was announced
+  - He tried to create an "unofficial" React 18 adapter
   - But he quickly realized that it just wouldn't be possible
   - It would require a whole team to rewrite not only the adapter but also Enzyme itself
   - No React 18 adapter would be coming